 - Line baking sheet with foil and lightly spray with cooking oil.

-- Lay halved eggplant on baking sheet and drizzle with olive oil.
+- Lay halved eggplant on a baking sheet and drizzle with olive oil.

 - Spread minced garlic evenly on each half, season with salt and pepper, and oven roast for 1-hr @350 degrees, or until eggplant is very soft.

-- Transfer eggplant to large bowl and cover with foil until cool to touch.a
+- Transfer eggplant to a large bowl and cover with foil until cool to touch.a

-- Scoop out eggplant and scrape skins to remove fleshy part, and discard skins.
+- Scoop out eggplant and scrape skins to remove the fleshy part, and discard skins.

-- In blender, add eggplant, lemon juice, tahini, and cumin.
+- In a blender, add eggplant, lemon juice, tahini, and cumin.